yasinlester/Game-website-/README.md

 User registration with data validation
 Secure login system
-User data stored in JSON format using HTML local storage
+User data is stored in JSON format using HTML local storage

 3. Ranking System

 Stores and displays top scores for all users
-Ranking page showing leaderboard
+A ranking page showing the leaderboard
 Data persistence using HTML local storage

 Technical Requirements